spell-music/csound-expression/tutorial/SynthTutorial.md

 ~~~

 The arguments are: order of phaser, lfo-signal for frequency sweep, resonance of the filters (0 to 1),
-separation of the peaks, feedback level (0 to 1), blance level.
+separation of the peaks, feedback level (0 to 1), balance level.

 Noise
 --------------------------------